epandurski/swaptacular.github.io/_posts/2022-07-08-interest-rates-in-swaptacular.md

 * If the issuer is a producer of goods, he/she will probably need to keep some amount of goods in store.
-Normally, the more currency there is in circulation, the more goods should be kept in store, to back the issued currency.
+Normally, the more currency there is in circulation, the more goods must be kept in store, to back the issued currency.
 In this situation, lowering the interest rate, even to a negative number, is a reasonable thing to do.
-This would discourage hoarding, and encourage buying of issuer's produce.
+This would discourage hoarding, and encourage buying of the issuer's produce.

-* If the issuer has more than enough capital in the form of real estate to back his/her currency, but needs money for investment or servicing debt, then increasing the interest rate might be a clever thing to do.
-This would encourage the hoarding of issuer's currency, and may allow the issuer to issue more [IOUs](https://en.wikipedia.org/wiki/IOU) into existence.
+* If the issuer has enough collateral, in the form of real estate, to back his/her currency, but urgently needs money for investment or servicing debt, then increasing the interest rate might be a clever thing to do.
+This would encourage the hoarding of the issuer's currency, and may allow him/her to issue more [IOUs](https://en.wikipedia.org/wiki/IOU) into existence.

 ## Isn't charging interest a bad thing?

 Well, it depends.
 It can be a very bad thing.
-Especially when powerful people legitimize the robing of powerless people, by calling the process "payment of lawful debt".
+Especially when powerful people legitimize the perpetual robing of powerless people, by calling the process "payment of lawful debt".

 But this is not the case in Swaptacular!

 In Swaptacular, the debtors (the issuers of digital currencies) determine the interest rate that they pay to their creditors.
 You see, if a debtor feels that the interest rate on his debt is too high, he can simply lower it, even to a rather negative number.
-Obviously, by doing so, the issuer is likely to destroy the confidence in his currency, but nevertheless, this is a perfectly legal thing to do.
+Obviously, by doing so, the issuer may totally destroy the confidence in his currency, but nevertheless, this is a perfectly legal thing to do.

 <div class="message">